anko/sexpr-plus/README.md

 -   `message` - The error message.
 -   `name` - `"SyntaxError"`

-If `Error.captureStackTrace` is available, that is used to record a stack trace to a `stack` property on the instance.
-This includes in V8-based runtimes.
+If `Error.captureStackTrace` is available (like in Node), that is used to add a stack trace to a `stack` property on the instance.

 ## License